takomai/kicad-lib/README.md

 # KiCad library

-An parts library for KiCad.
+A parts library for KiCad.

 ## How to use